 Overall, candidates appeared to have quite a good understanding of the requirements of question 6.
-This was particularly evident in questions 6(a)(i) and (ii), where many candidates were able to provide a good number of concepts relevant to the music under the given headings.
+This was particularly evident in question 6(a)(i) and (ii), where many candidates were able to provide a good number of concepts relevant to the music under the given headings.
 Markers also commented that candidates did not write down concepts indiscriminately.
+Candidates gave a good level of detail when listing instruments in this question.
+For example, in question 6(a)(i) a tick was given for two instruments from: bassoon; clarinet; oboe; French horn.
 Candidates did quite well with 6(b)(i) and made good comparisons between the excerpts.
-In question 6(b)(ii) many candidates identified the period of excerpt 2 correctly and gave clear justifications.
-Most of these were related to instrumentation, including electric guitar and drum kit.
+In question 6(b)(ii), many candidates correctly identified the period of excerpt 2 and gave clear justifications.
+Most of these were related to the prominent use of percussion, including castanets.
+Rhythmic features were also mentioned.

-The overall standard of performances was very high.
+The overall standard of performances was high.
 Personalisation and choice were evident in most candidates' programmes, and a wide variety of instruments were presented with a range of musical styles.

 Some candidates played pieces above the minimum requirements and performed very well.
 Most centres used the drum kit style bank and offered an appropriate spread and number of drum kit styles.